-Online Ecosystem revenue increased \$196 million or 30% in fiscal 2017 compared with fiscal 2016.
-The revenue growth was driven by customer acquisition.
-At July 31, 2017 QuickBooks Online subscribers were 2.4 million, up 58% compared to July 31, 2016.
-Online Services revenue increased 17% due to customer growth in online payroll and payments.
+Online Ecosystem revenue increased \$348 million or 41% in fiscal 2018 compared with fiscal 2017.
+QuickBooks Online Accounting revenue increased 41% in fiscal 2019 compared with fiscal 2018 due to an increase in QuickBooks Online subscribers.
+At July 31, 2018 QuickBooks Online subscribers were 3.4 million, up 43% compared to July 31, 2017.
+Online Services revenue increased 25% due to customer growth in online payroll and payments.